EwoutSchrotenboer/TztExpress-BackEnd/README.md

 ### Connecting to local postgres database

-If you want to connect to the local postgres database you should use the `postgres` as username and leave the password blank (Postgres is using it's default port `5432`).
+If you want to connect to the local postgres database you should use `postgres` as username and password.
+(Postgres is using it's default port `5432`).
+A default database-schema is included in `src/main/resources/databasesetup.sql`

 ## Running